-Ready for a new you with your new facelift in LA?
-Dr. Sanders is a gifted Los Angeles cosmetic surgeon who has helped numerous facelift patients achieve more youthful and refreshed appearances.
-He uses the most advanced techniques to help facelift patients erase the signs of aging, including deep lines and wrinkles, and improve the appearance of jowls and wrinkled neck.
+Dr. Sanders is a talented Los Angeles cosmetic surgeon who has helped numerous facelift patients achieve more youthful and refreshed appearances.
 In the paragraphs below he describes the facelift procedure and how he focuses on providing beautiful and natural results.
-Visit our photo gallery to view facelift before and after pictures from Dr. Sanders’ previous patients.